Chart Color Schemes

 Cooma faces significant health challenges, with common conditions prevalent across both younger and older age groups.

-Private health cover stands at approximately 51% of the total population (~3,435 people), slightly lower than the average SA2 area.
-The most frequent medical issues are arthritis (11.3%) and mental health concerns (9.8%), with 62.2% reporting no medical ailments, compared to 67.2% in Rest of NSW.
-Residents aged 65 and over make up 23.2% (1,560 people) of the population, higher than the 20.6% in Rest of NSW.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+Private health cover stands at approximately 51%, slightly lower than the average SA2 area's rate.
+The most frequent medical issues are arthritis (affecting 11.3% of residents) and mental health concerns (9.8%).
+Notably, 62.2% report no medical ailments, compared to 67.2% in Rest of NSW.
+Cooma has a higher proportion of seniors aged 65 and over, at 23.2% (1,560 people), compared to the state's average of 20.6%.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in certain metrics.

 Frequently Asked Questions - Health